mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

-personally really excited about, uh, platform Con 23, which is really just platform blueprints and, and just bring the practitioners and try and start building, you know, phase one was about building a, a, uh, if you will, a shared.

-Framework for how to think about these things now is about, you know, building and sharing actual blueprints and architectures.
+personally really excited about, uh, platform Con 23, which is really just platform blueprints and, and just bring the practitioners and try and start building, you know, phase one was about building a, a, uh, if you will, a shared framework for how to think about these things now is about, you know, building and sharing actual blueprints and architectures.
 And so this is what we're focusing on now.
 Yeah.
 Yeah.